tshepang/blog/content/The Cabin In The Woods (2011).md

 categories = ['movies']
 +++

-This must be the weirdest of horror movies I\'ve seen, and also surprisingly highly rated.
+This must be the weirdest of horror movies I've seen, and also surprisingly highly rated.
 It still has those abused horror elements me hates so much, and the only fresh thing it adds to the genre is the characters who watch the victims in excitement.
 The leading gal is